socomsystems/documentation/admin_manual/file_workflows/access_control.rst

 * Modify the files
 * Delete the file
 * Download the file
-* Synchronize the file with clients, such as the Nextcloud desktop and mobile clients
+* Synchronize the file with clients, such as the cyfrSpaces desktop and mobile clients

 Examples
 --------